Zeki Amdouni: Burnley

 On 19 July 2023, Amdouni signed for newly-promoted Premier League club Burnley on a five-year contract, for an undisclosed fee.
+Later that year, on 18 September, he scored his first Premier League goal in a 1–1 away draw with Nottingham Forest.

 Loan to Benfica

 On 29 August 2024, Amdouni signed for Portuguese club Benfica on a year-long loan.
 He made his competitive debut for his new club on 14 September in a 4–1 home league victory over Santa Clara, and scored his first goal in a 5–1 win against Gil Vicente on 28 September.
+Later that year, on 27 November, he scored his first UEFA Champions League goal, helping his team secure a 3–2 away victory over Monaco.

 International career

 Amdouni was born in Switzerland to a Turkish father and Tunisian mother.
 He represented Switzerland U20, before switching to represent Turkey U21 in May 2019.
 That same month, he again switched over to Switzerland U21.

 He was called up by the senior Switzerland squad for the 2022–23 UEFA Nations League matches against Czech Republic, Portugal and Spain in June 2022.
 He made his debut on 27 September 2022 in a Nations League match against the Czech Republic, replacing Ruben Vargas as a 79th-minute substitute.

 On 25 March 2023, Amdouni scored his first international goal against Belarus, as Switzerland won 5–0 in a UEFA Euro 2024 qualifying match.
 He went to make his first start for the national team against Israel three days later, scoring the second goal of a 3–0 win.
 He ended the Euro qualifying campaign with six goals from ten appearances, scoring the winning goal in a 2–1 win away to Andorra, both goals of a 2–2 draw at home to Romania, and a 90th minute equaliser in a 3–3 draw in Belarus.

 On 7 June 2024, Amdouni was named in Switzerland's squad for the UEFA Euro 2024 finals in Germany.
 He appeared as a substitute in the team's first match, replacing opening goalscorer Kwadwo Duah in the 68th minute of the 3–1 win over Hungary in Cologne.

+On 20 May 2026, Amdouni was selected in the 26-man squad for the 2026 FIFA World Cup.